yandex-cloud/docs/en/_includes/support/arrangements.md

-{{ yandex-cloud }} provides extended technical support Sunday-Thursday from 10:00 until 19:00.
-We aim to respond to your message or request within four hours.
+Technical Support is happy to respond to your requests from 10:00 to 19:00 on weekdays.
+Our engineers do their best to handle emails and requests as fast as possible with the target response time of no more than 4 hours.